jgstern/STORI_singlenode/README.md

 I tested it on CentOS 7 using NCBI's modern accession format (rather than GIs).

 The user guide for multi-node STORI should be sufficient for setup and usage of single-node STORI, with a few adjustments.

-1. STORIcontrol.pl is now STORIcontrol.py
-	I refactored STORIcontrol from Perl to Python, to help me learn Python.
-This means you'll need to have a working install of Python 2.7, and invoke STORIcontrol with
-		  >python STORIcontrol.py
-	STORIcontrol.py still needs to run in background to monitor convergence and continue runs as necessary, but the overhead is low.
-2. The more runs you start, the slower everything goes [assuming only 1 core]
-	I changed beginSTORI.pl and continueSTORIfast_t.pl to kick off new STORI.pl PIDs rather than submit new jobs to a job scheduler.
-3. Wall-clock limit for STORI.pl is uniform and now controlled by maxRuntime in STORIcontrol.py
-	In the future I would like to make this limit adaptive and a unique property of each run.
-4. Comparing CPU hours until convergence between different runs is now complicated, since more running STORI.pl processes mean slower performance.
-The runtime attribute should instead be thought of as "total process wall time for this run".
-5. Fixed divide by zero bug in sub DecideReduction of STORI.pl.

-Eventually I would like to integrate STORIstats with STORIcontrol, and rewrite the methods for saving and reading the job_data_STORI file to use JSON.
+For a comparison of multi vs single versions, see end of this readme.

-### Method for preparing a VM for STORI:
+### Getting started: Method for preparing a VM for STORI:
 1. Install CentOS 7

 2. Installed perlbrew